ilanscher/clock-app-vue/README.md

 **Getting Started with Clock App:**

-'git clone' the project and then run inside 'frontend' directory: "npm install" (could be you will need to do the same in 'backend' directory).
+'git clone' the project **from 'master' branch** and then run inside 'frontend' directory: "npm install" (could be you will need to do the same in 'backend' directory).

 **Don't forget:** inside '/backend/config/database.js' enter your mysql password (and change 'user' and 'root' if needed).